President Trump Signs Executive Action To Cease Family Separations

 In a landmark policy-reversal action Wednesday, June 20, President Donald Trump has officially signed an executive order that would end the administration’s policy of separating the families of illegal immigrants as they were traveling across the U.S.-Mexico border.

-As reported by Politico, the President was quoted as saying “I didn’t like the sight or the feeling of families being separated.
+As reported by Politico, the president was quoted as saying “I didn’t like the sight or the feeling of families being separated.
 I think anybody with a heart would feel strongly about it.
 We don’t like to see families separated.”

-He was joined in the Oval Office for his statement and executive action-signing by Homeland Security Secretary Kirstjen Nielsen, as well as Vice President Mike Pence.
+He was joined in the Oval Office for his statement and executive action-signing by Homeland Security Secretary Kirstjen Nielsen as well as Vice President Mike Pence.

-Although easing up on families as a whole, the President maintained that he plans to enforce a strict policy at the border regardless, saying “We are keeping a very powerful border and it continues to be a zero tolerance.
+Although easing up on families as a whole, the president maintained that he plans to enforce a strict policy at the border regardless.

+“We are keeping a very powerful border and it continues to be a zero tolerance.
 We have zero tolerance for people that enter our country illegally.”

 Trump, who is notorious for not succumbing to outside pressures, ceded to the complaints of lawmakers, activists, and even former first ladies who all expressed immediate disdain for the actions of the administration.

-After the photos of immigrant children being detained in cages crying for their parents were blasted all over every major news network and media outlet, the President received harsh criticism for what many deemed to be actions detrimental to the child’s overall well-being and just plain cruel.
+After the photos of immigrant children being detained in cages crying for their parents were blasted all over every major news network and media outlet, the president received harsh criticism for what many deemed to be actions detrimental to the child’s overall well-being and just plain cruel.

-Apparently, the decision to create this executive order came quickly and without warning as many key White House contributors were apparently left in the dark and learned about the developments only late this afternoon, directly before the President announced it.
+Apparently, the decision to create this executive order came quickly and without warning as many key White House contributors were apparently left in the dark and learned about the developments only late this afternoon, directly before the president announced it.

 Trump’s executive order: Affording Congress an Opportunity to Address Family Separation https://t.co/YAFbdXqsek